In the guide

 - the direct supply of small quantities of primary production of feed at local level by a producer to local farms for use on those farms

 - the direct supply, by the producer, of small quantities of primary products to local retail establishments directly supplying the final consumer

 (With regard to the term small quantities of primary production, a working definition is less than 20 tonnes per annum.)Back to top

 The legislation contains various conditions that feed businesses have to comply with, as appropriate.
-The annexes to EU Regulation (EC) No 183/2005 (please see the link in 'Key legislation' below) set out various standards that feed businesses must comply with, as appropriate:
+The annexes to Regulation (EC) No 183/2005 (please see the link in 'Key legislation' below) set out various standards that feed businesses must comply with, as appropriate: